biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 </div>

-If you're wondering how you can know the order of the arguments of a function, watch the pop-up box when you type a function's name and opening parenthesis (see the screenshot below), or check the help with e.g. [`?gsub`](https://rdrr.io/r/base/grep.html).
+As an aside, if you're wondering how you'd know a function's argument order, watch the pop-up box when you type a function's name and the opening parenthesis (see the screenshot below), or check the help e.g. by typing [`?gsub`](https://rdrr.io/r/base/grep.html) in the Console.

 <p align="center">
 <img src=img/gsub.png width="45%">